21a95a0423/Employee-management-system-fullstack/README.md

 MySQL: localhost:3307
 ## Deploy Frontend and Backend Using GitHub Actions on AWS EC2

-Since you want to deploy your Employee Management System automatically using GitHub Actions, here is the complete workflow.
+ Deploy the Employee Management System automatically using GitHub Actions, here is the complete workflow.

 ---